xuanluo/flot-axislabels/README.md

 License
 -------

-flot-axislabels is released under [GPLv3](http://www.gnu.org/licenses/).
+flot-axislabels is released under the terms of [the MIT License](http://www.opensource.org/licenses/MIT).